International Workshop on Federated Learning and Foundation Models for Multi-Media (FL@FM-ICME'24)

 6. Haolin Yu, Kaiyang Guo, Mahdi Karami, Xi Chen, Guojun Zhang and Pascal Poupart.
 FedBNR: A Privacy-Friendly Global Federated Gaussian Process

-12:00 – 12:30 Keynote 5: Networked AI Learning: A Non-Federated Learning Approach, by Wen Tong
+12:00 – 12:30 Keynote 5: Networked AI Learning: A Non-Federated Learning Approach, by Wen Tong (PDF)

 Keynote Speakers